project-jedi/jcl/jcl/docs/Readme.txt

  - Not every unit supports all tools.
 Look out for *.exc files in the tool- specific lib/subdirectories for a list of units excluded from compilation.

- - Kylix 3 Delphi/C++ installation is back but specific code has not been tested with the latest versions of the kernel.
-Please ensure you use the flavor of the JCL with Unix EOL.

  - Free Pascal (http://www.freepascal.org/) support has not been updated for this release; most units fromsource/common should work with FP 2.0, as tests